marklawrence97/cs50-books/README.md

 https://mark-cs50-books.herokuapp.com/

-I am using a free dyno to host it so will likely to a short while to start up!
+I am using a free dyno to host, this dyno sleeps after 30 minutes of inactivity - so will likely to a short while to start up!